markk0042/Milestone1project.github.io/README.md

 I made some changes to my website after I had some viewers look at it and had oppionions and how they think it looks, some said the colors
 I used were bright, alot of mixed colors which were distracting to the eye, so I dampened down the colors to more easy on the eye colors arounf the document.
 I removed the classes drop down tab on my navbar from advice from my mentor, because he thought I had too much present on the navbar.
-I changed the colors of the block dividers and the facilities heading above my cards section to the same hexidecimal color as the danger btn color from b ootstrap4 to match the red on the buttons arounf the site.
+I changed the colors of the block dividers and the facilities heading above my cards section to the same hexidecimal color as the danger btn color from bootstrap4 to match the red on the buttons arounf the site.

 ### **Technologies Used:**

 I used HTML, CSS, Bootsrap 4, and Github for my project.
-I added in the Jquery and Javascript links at the base of my HTML document to make my drop down menu active when mobile version is iniatiated.
+I added in the Jquery and Javascript links at the base of my HTML document to make my drop down menu active and make the website responsive when mobile version is iniatiated.

-I used HTML for word typing and editting, adding features like rows, tables, images etc. CSS for atyling the features in the html document and also styleing the entire document.
+I used HTML for word typing and editting, adding features like rows, tables, images etc. CSS for styling the features in the html document and also styling the entire document.
-I used bootstrap4 for additional help and structured layouts for regions of my developing site and speed up the building proccess, better and well formulated structures, also I used bootstrap for making buttons and navbar features.
+I used bootstrap4 for additional help and structured layouts for regions of my developing site and to speed up the building proccess, be better and have well formulated structures, also I used bootstrap for making buttons and navbar features.

 ### **Different Browsers and screen sizes:**